digicademy/hydra-scraper/README.md

 - `-l` or `--location <url or folder or file>`: source URI, folder, or file path
 - `-f` or `--feed <value>`: type of feed or starting point for the scraping run:
   - `beacon`: a local or remote text file listing one URI per line (Beacon)
+  - `cmif`: a local or remote CMIF file
   - `folder`: a local folder of individual feed element files
   - `schema`: an RDF-based, optionally Hydra-paginated schema.org API or embedded metadata (CGIF)
   - `schema-list`: same as above, but using the triples in individual schema.org files